Introduction to Statistical Learning

 The following are the Bias-Variance tradeoff for three different problems:

-- Place data point into a category (Y) based on its predictors (X_i)
+- Objective: assign a data point into a category (Y_i value) based on its predictors (X_{i,j} values).

 Bayes’ Classifier

-- A simple alternative is the K nearest neighbors (KNN) classifier
+- A simple alternative is the K-nearest neighbours (KNN) classifier.

 K-nearest neighbours - illustration